sharezoofficial/sharezo-privacy-policy/README.md

 # sharezo-privacy-policy
-hosting privacy policy for sharezo.com
+hosting Privacy Policy and Terms of service for sharezo.com